 PHOTOGRAPHING TAKAKKAW FALLS

-Whether you’re a professional photographer or a casual snapshot taker, Takakkaw Falls is worth a visit.
+Whether you’re a professional photographer or a casual snapshot taker, Takakkaw Falls is a must-visit.

 There are several different vantage points from which to view and photograph Takakkaw Falls.
 An easy trail leads to the base of the falls, where you can get up close and personal with the roaring water.
 For a different perspective, head to the top of the falls via a short but steep hike.
 You’ll see the upper and lower sections of Takakkaw Falls and the surrounding mountains.

-No matter what time of day or year you visit Takakkaw Falls, it’s sure to be an unforgettable experience!
+No matter what time of day or year you visit Takakkaw Falls, it will be an unforgettable experience!

 WHEN TO GO

 The falls are best seen during the summer when the water flow is strongest.
-However, the falls are also beautiful when partially frozen in winter.
-REMEMBER – Due to snow, the road to the falls was closed one year during our trip, the last week of June.
+Remember—the road to the falls was closed during our trip in the last week of June due to snow.

 The best time to photograph the falls is early morning or late afternoon when the sun is at a low angle and casts long shadows.
 During these times, the light reflects off the water and creates an incredible effect.

-With some planning and practice, you can capture fantastic photos of Takakkaw Falls and the Milky Way when it is visible!
+With some planning and practice, you can capture fantastic photos of Takakkaw Falls and the Milky Way when they are visible!

 PHOTOGRAPHY GEAR TO BRING